adsmetanina/ada-machine-learning-eco726/README.md

 - Acemoglu, D., & Angrist, J. (2001). *Consequences of Employment Protection?
 The Case of the Americans w/ Disabilities Act.* *Journal of Political Economy*, 109(5), 915–957. [https://doi.org/10.1086/322900](https://doi.org/10.1086/322900)

+## Notes

+This project demonstrates applied modeling in R. Some minor bugs remain unedited to preserve the submitted version.

 ## License

 This repository is for academic use only.